Nobody likes fish breath…

 Omega-3 fatty acids!
 Need I say more?
 Maybe not, but I type a lot!
 Omega-3 fatty acids, such as DHA and EPA, benefit dogs in a number of ways.
 The most important way, in my opinion at least, is that they are great for your dog’s joints and can help improve mobility.

-My beloved Kitsune is only 7 years old, and it's my hope that we have many many many (I can't say many enough times here) more years together - but already he has been experiencing some joint issues/arthritis.
+My beloved Kitsune is 13 years old, and it’s my hope that we have many many many (I can’t say many enough times here) more years together – but he has been experiencing some joint issues/arthritis.
 This is the main reason why I like feeding him fish.

 But wait, there’s more!
 Omega-3s can also help reduce inflammation, and may help to boost the immune system.
 This can be beneficial to dog’s suffering from allergies.
 Omegas also help support brain health.
 Probably the most commonly known benefit of giving your dog Omega-3s is that they are great for the skin and fur.